AlexStacks/USGS-M2M-CPP-API/README.md

 It is recommended to logout when the session is finished.

+## WARNING

+Please note that not all of these API calls have been full tested.
+Please be careful when sending API calls to the USGS as they are providing a great free service by allowing this M2M API.
+Before using this API please make sure to review the functions that you are calling to make sure they are as expected.

 ## Output

 - The build will create a shared library - usgsm2mcpp.so